 Employers who do not file quarterly reports or make payment of unemployment taxes when due are subject to delinquent tax collection efforts, as well as claimants who do not repay amounts owed.
-The Department employs individuals whose primary job is to secure reports and/or collect amounts owed by claimants and employers.
+The department employs a number of individuals whose primary job is to secure reports and/or collect amounts owed by claimants and employers.
 In the case of an employer, there is a number of collection tools used in this process, including agreements for a repayment schedule, liens on business property, field audit staff, subpoena, and, in some cases, court action.
-Entities that are required to be licensed by the State may have their license revoked for non-payment of unemployment taxes.
-Entities that do business with the State may also have vendor payments diverted to the Department in order to pay all or a portion of the amount due.
+Entities that are required to be licensed by the State of Vermont may have their license revoked for non-payment of unemployment taxes.
+Entities that do business with the State of Vermont may also have vendor payments diverted to the department in order to pay all or a portion of the amount due.